Matthew Weir

 Crit Care Med · 2025

-Researchers analyzed data from a large clinical trial to determine if waiting longer to start dialysis in critically ill patients with severe acute kidney injury affected their recovery.
-The study found that longer delays in starting dialysis were not associated with an increased risk of death, though there was a potential link between longer delays and a higher likelihood of remaining dependent on dialysis at 90 days.
-These findings suggest that for patients without urgent medical needs, a strategy of waiting to see if the kidneys recover naturally does not appear to worsen survival outcomes.
+This secondary analysis of a large clinical trial evaluated whether delaying the start of dialysis in critically ill patients with severe acute kidney injury, who did not have urgent indications for the therapy, affected their survival.
+Researchers found that longer delays in starting dialysis were not associated with an increased risk of death at 90 days.
+However, a longer delay was linked to a higher likelihood of remaining dependent on dialysis at 90 days.

 2024